tuffy/python-audio-tools/docs/programming/source/audiotools.rst

 .. class:: DVDAudio(audio_ts_path[, device])

    This class is used to access a DVD-Audio.
-   Its contains a collection of titlesets.
+   It contains a collection of titlesets.
    Each titleset contains a list of :class:`DVDATitle` objects, and each :class:`DVDATitle` contains a list of :class:`DVDATrack` objects.